How Often Should You Clean Solar Panels in Australia?

 The right cleaning frequency for your location, system type, and conditions — backed by Australian solar performance data.

-One of the most common questions Australian solar owners ask is: how often do I actually need to clean my panels?
+One of the most common questions Australian solar owners ask is: how often should I clean my solar panels?

 The honest answer is: it depends.
 Your location, roof pitch, local environment, and panel tilt angle all determine how quickly your system accumulates soiling — and how much output you’re silently losing every month.